Elementary Handbook

 Terroristic Threats and Acts

 A terroristic threat is a threat to commit violence communicated with the intent to terrorize another, cause evacuation of a building, or cause serious public inconvenience, in reckless disregard of the risk of causing such terror or inconvenience.
 A terroristic act is an offense against property or involving danger to another.
-See Board Policy 218.2.
-(10 day suspension plus 60 demerits)
+See Board Policy 218.2

 Violations of PA Crimes Code